-This manual provides operating, servicing, and maintenance instructions for Model 425B/440/455 semitrailer manufactured by Landoll Corporation, Marysville, Kansas 66508.
+This manual provides operating, servicing, and maintenance instructions for Model 440A/455A Semitrailer, manufactured by Landoll Corporation, Marysville, Kansas 66508.

-CHAPTER 1 gives basic instructions on the use of this manual.
+CHAPTER 1 Gives basic instructions on the use of this manual and understanding the safety statements.

-CHAPTER 2 gives product specifications for the trailer, including measurements and component specifications.
+CHAPTER 2 Gives product specifications for the trailer, including measurements and component specifications.
 A Standard Bolt Torque Table is provided to give guidelines for bolt torques to be used when servicing this product.

-CHAPTER 3 gives instructions for the proper operation of the equipment.
+CHAPTER 3 Gives instructions for the proper operation of the equipment.

-CHAPTER 4 gives general maintenance procedures, a maintenance schedule, and a lubrication schedule.
+CHAPTER 4 Gives general maintenance procedures, a maintenance schedule, and a lubrication schedule.
 Improper maintenance will void your warranty.

 IF YOU HAVE ANY QUESTIONS CONTACT:

+LANDOLL CORPORATION

-LANDOLL CORPORATION 1900 NORTH STREET MARYSVILLE, KANSAS 66508 or phone: (785) 562-5381 or (800) 428-5655 or FAX: (888) 527-3909
+1900 NORTH STREET

+MARYSVILLE, KANSAS 66508

+PHONE # (785) 562-5381 or (800) 428-5655 OR FAX # (888) 527-3909

-CHAPTER 5 is a troubleshooting guide to aid in diagnosing and solving problems with the trailer.
+CHAPTER 5 Is a troubleshooting guide to aid in diagnosing and solving problems with the trailer.

-PARTS MANUAL is a separate manual showing the various assemblies, subassemblies, and systems.
+PARTS MANUAL Is a separate manual showing the various assemblies, subassemblies, and systems.